-After a person has died the law insists that someone takes responsibility for all their personal affairs and worldly possessions and ensures that they are passed on to their new owners.
-This applies whether or not a person has made a Will [perhaps this word can be a link to the page on Wills]
+After a person has died the law requires that someone takes responsibility for all their personal affairs and worldly possessions and ensures that they are passed on to their new owners.
+Responsibility to carry out these final duties exists whether or not a person has made a Will.

 Who takes this responsibility?
 The person, or more usually the people (there can be up to four), who takes on the task is called the deceased’s Personal Representative.
 In a Will they are usually named as the executors.
 If there is no Will they are referred to as the administrators.

 Do I need a solicitor for this?
-No, honestly you may decide to do this yourself!
-However, most executors or administrators do appoint a professional as it ensures that matters are dealt with in a timely and efficient fashion.
-A professional can also start tackling the trickier elements of the estate which may not always be apparent to an individual.
+No, you may decide to do this yourself.
+However, most executors or administrators do appoint a solicitor as it ensures that matters are dealt with in a timely and efficient fashion.
+A solicitor can also start tackling the trickier elements of the estate which may not always be apparent to an individual.
 Using a solicitor also re-assures the beneficiaries who are not executors that someone independent is looking after matters and this can prove to be valuable after the loss of a loved one.

 Our service includes: